 Understanding GRE Scoring System 2026

 Understanding how the GRE is scored is crucial for setting realistic goals and tracking your progress.
-The GRE scoring system consists of three main components:
+The GRE scoring system consists of three main components, each administered by ETS (Educational Testing Service):

 Your total GRE score ranges from 260-340 (combining Verbal and Quantitative sections), plus the separate AWA score.
 Most competitive graduate programs look for combined scores of 310+ for general admission and 320+ for top-tier programs.